HunterGleason/rising_stage_sampler/README.md

 # Error Codes

 This code utilizes the MCUs built in LED (assumed to be Pin 13) to communicate error codes.
-These include codes for issues associated with one of either the Iridium modem, RTC or SD card, or missing 'snolog.csv' parameter file.
-The built in LED will blink at time intervals corresponding to the error, these times are tabulated below:
+These include codes for issues associated with one of either the Iridium modem, RTC or SD card, or missing *params.csv* parameter file.
+The built in LED will blink at time intervals corresponding to the error, the blink interval times are defined below:

 - LED off -> Normal operation (the LED on the TPL5110 and Iridium modem may be on)
-- 5-sec interval -> Iridium modem is not connected
+- 1/2-sec interval -> Iridium modem is not connected
-- 10-sec interval -> The RTC failed to initialize
+- 1-sec interval -> The RTC failed to initialize
-- 1-sec interval -> The SD card was unable to initialize, or is not present
+- 1/2-sec interval -> The SD card was unable to initialize, or is not present
-- 1/4-sec interval -> The snowlog.csv parameter file is not present or cannot be opened
+- 2-sec interval -> The *params.csv* parameter file is not present or cannot be opened
-- 2-sec interval -> The SHT30 sensor was unable to initialize